-The Company holds and is the operator of the twenty four (24) square kilometer Surat Block located onshore adjacent to the Hazira Field.
+The Company held and was the operator of the twenty four (24) square kilometer Surat Block located onshore adjacent to the Hazira Field.
 The natural gas production from the Surat Block commenced in April 2004 and ceased in November 2012 as the cap on cumulative production in the approved field development plan was reached.
-The Company has applied for relinquishment of the block and the Company's site restoration program was completed in Fiscal 2017.
+The Company's site restoration program was completed in Fiscal 2017 and the Company has relinquished the block.